 - Salad or sandwich plastic deli trays (built in lid!)

-- Those tiny, snack-sized Ben & Jerry ice cream containers
+- Those tiny, snack-size Ben & Jerry ice cream containers

 You get the idea.
-Be sure you wash the containers out thoroughly and don’t forget your drainage holes.
+Be sure to wash the containers out thoroughly, and don’t forget your drainage holes.

 For links to articles, blog posts, and videos on starting vegetable and flower seeds, see All About Starting Seeds.